akashkore5/biteSpeedTask/README.md

 This guide provides information on how to use the BiteSpeed Task API endpoints and run them in Postman.

+## What Tech Stack I used
+- Project is developed on spring framework with java , hibernate, JDBC
+- Deployed on railway app exposing the 1 endpoint
+- MySql database for data storage

 ## BiteSpeed Task API

 The BiteSpeed Task API provides an endpoint for identifying contacts based on their email and phone number.